google/vae-seq/README.md

 game being played, a window of samples from an audio file, or the price of a stock at a certain time.

-Our model for the probability of an observation at a given depends on:
+Our model for the probability of an observation at a given step depends on:

   * *Latent variables*, both deterministic and stochastic.
   * A *context* that encodes input from the environment.